 The Certificate in Product Stewardship for Sustainability enables professionals to promote responsible design, development, and management of products throughout their life cycle.
 This certificate program addresses the need for professionals trained in minimizing the health, safety, environmental, and social impacts of a product and its packaging throughout all lifecycle stages, while also maximizing economic benefits.
 Individuals who complete a Certificate in Product Stewardship for Sustainability will gain competencies that will enable them to manage products and their packaging throughout all lifecycle stages while minimizing human health and ecological impacts.

 The certificate program is designed for junior, mid-level, and executive-level professionals (non-degree students) desiring to expand their knowledge of product stewardship to advance their careers.
 These include working professionals who are already active in the product stewardship field, and those from a wide range of other backgrounds, including environmental health, regulatory compliance, industrial hygiene, occupational health and safety, sustainability, product development, supply chain, and law.
-The certificate program is also open to masters and doctoral degree students and post-doctoral trainees at the Johns Hopkins Bloomberg School of Public Health and the Whiting School of Engineering.
+The certificate program is also open to masters and doctoral degree students and post-doctoral trainees at the Bloomberg School of Public Health and the Whiting School of Engineering.

 Students completing the certificate program will be able to: